QuentinRa/blog.quentinra.dev/operating-systems/linux/knowledge/index.md

 ```
 </div><div>

-Two flags.
+Two flags ➡️ One flag.

 ```ps
 $ ls -l -a
 $ ls -la
 ```

-Two arguments with one flag.
+One flag and one operand.

 ```ps
 $ ls -la toto/